Spider19996/ha-tally-list-lovelace/README.md

 type: custom:drink-counter-card
 ```

 The dropdown lists all users detected from the integration and calculates totals using the stored price list.
 No manual configuration is required.
+Normal users can only select themselves, while admins may choose any person.
 The selected user's **display name** is sent to the `drink_counter.add_drink` service, so capitalization is preserved.

 Pressing **+1** on the Water row triggers a service call like: